Roslyn Harbor, New York: Road

-Northern Boulevard (NY 25A) forms much of the village's southern border.
+Northern Boulevard (NY 25A) passes through the village and forms much of its southern border.

-Other major roads within Roslyn Harbor include Back Road, Bryant Avenue, Glen Cove Avenue, Glen Cove Road, and Glenwood Road.
+Other major roads within Roslyn Harbor include Back Road, Bryant Avenue (CR C26), Glen Cove Avenue (CR C91), Glen Cove Road (CR 1), and Glenwood Road (CR E25).

+Additionally, the Village of Roslyn Harbor owns and maintains approximately 4.75 mi of roads.

 Rail

-The Greenvale station on the Long Island Rail Road's Oyster Bay Branch, despite its name, is located primarily in Roslyn Harbor, adjacent to the Roslyn Harbor–Greenvale border.
+The Greenvale station on the Long Island Rail Road's Oyster Bay Branch is located primarily within the Village of Roslyn Harbor, adjacent to the Roslyn Harbor–Greenvale border.

 Bus

 Roslyn Harbor is served by the n20H, n21, and n27 bus routes, which are operated by Nassau Inter-County Express (NICE).

 Utilities

 Natural gas

 National Grid USA provides natural gas to homes and businesses that are hooked up to natural gas lines in Roslyn Harbor.

 Power

 PSEG Long Island provides power to all homes and businesses within Roslyn Harbor.

 Sewage

 Roslyn Harbor is not connected to any sanitary sewers, and as such, the entire village relies on cesspools and septic systems.

 Water

 Roslyn Harbor is primarily located within the boundaries of (and is thus served by) the Roslyn Water District.
 Smaller areas of the village are located within the boundaries of (and are thus served by) the Glenwood and Jericho Water Districts.